 But some rappers, and other public figures, are beginning to publicly decry the drug and and debunk its harmless status.
 Chance the Rapper has publicly claimed Xanax to be the new heroin and has spoken to the havoc it wreaked in his own life in several songs.
-Former member of Fleetwood Mac Stevie Nicks is also unabashed in bashing benzos, citing her addiction to Klonopin as the worst time in her life and the reason why she never married or had children and likening her her condition while under the influence of Klonopin to be akin to that of a “zombie.”
+Former member of Fleetwood Mac Stevie Nicks is also unabashed in bashing benzos, citing her addiction to Klonopin as the worst time in her life and the reason why she never married or had children and likening her condition while under the influence of Klonopin to be akin to that of a “zombie.”
 The backlash from these two stars is a humble beginning in battling the drug and its addictive propensities, but it’s a necessary start.
 Of the 22,000 deaths that resulted from prescription drug overdoses last year, 31 percent of those were benzo-related.
 Additionally horrifying, is the fact that benzodiazepines are incredibly hard to withdraw from, with effects as severe as psychosis, seizures and death.
-With that said, if you or a loved one is suffering from benzo addiction, find help immediately and do not try to wean yourself off cold turkey as that will liken adverse side effects.
+With that said, if you or a loved one is suffering from benzo addiction, find help immediately and do not try to wean yourself off cold turkey as that may result in severe, acute withdrawal.